mikhailknyazev/analyze_vms_mk/README.md

 ## Overview

-This Python script (`analyze_vms_mk.py`) processes an export from RVTools (a VMware vSphere infrastructure reporting tool) to analyze Virtual Machines (VMs) for migration readiness.
-It's particularly focused on gathering information relevant for planning migrations to platforms like Red Hat OpenShift Virtualization, often facilitated by tools such as the Migration Toolkit for Virtualization (MTV).
+This Python script ( [analyze_vms_mk.py](analyze_vms_mk.py) ) processes an export from RVTools (a VMware vSphere infrastructure reporting tool) to analyze Virtual Machines (VMs) for migration readiness.
+It's particularly focused on gathering information potentially relevant for planning migrations to platforms like Red Hat OpenShift Virtualization, often facilitated by tools such as the Migration Toolkit for Virtualization (MTV).
+Always consider all current technical and non-technical aspects of your real project.

 The script generates a text-based report that summarizes VM characteristics, identifies potential migration complexities based on hardware, OS, VMware Tools status, and other factors, and provides a heuristic risk score to help prioritize migration efforts.